Recording studio: Layout

 Even though sound isolation is a key goal, the musicians, singers, audio engineers and record producers still need to be able to see each other, to see cue gestures and conducting by a bandleader.
 As such, the live room, isolation booths, vocal booths and control room typically have windows.

+Amplified instruments, like electric guitars, synthesizers, drum machines and keyboards, may be connected directly to the recording console using DI units and performance recorded in the control room.
+This greatly enhances the communication between the producer and engineer with the player, as studio mics, headphones and talkback are unnecessary.

 Recording studios are carefully designed around the principles of room acoustics to create a set of spaces with the acoustical properties required for recording sound with accuracy.
 Architectural acoustics includes acoustical treatment and soundproofing and also the consideration of the physical dimensions of the room itself to make the room respond to sound in the desired way.
 Acoustical treatment includes and the use of absorption and diffusion materials on the surfaces inside the room.
 To control the amount of reverberation, rooms in a recording studio may have a reconfigurable combination of reflective and non-reflective surfaces.
 Soundproofing provides sonic isolation between rooms and prevents sound from entering or leaving the property.
 A Recording studio in an urban environment must be soundproofed on its outer shell to prevent noises from the surrounding streets and roads from being picked up by microphones inside.

 Equipment

-Equipment found in a recording studio commonly includes: